dianamontalion/as-astro/src/content/post/communication-patterns-integration.md

 tags:
   - communication patterns
 ---

-> Excessive complexity is nature’s punishment for organizations who are unable to make decisions.
+> "Excessive complexity is nature’s punishment for organizations who are unable to make decisions."
-> *--* Gregor Hohpe
+> -- Gregor Hohpe

 This series:

 - [Intro](/communication-patterns-intro)
 - [Decoupling](/communication-patterns-decoupling)
 - **Integration**